 Types of Loan Modifications.
 The following types of loan modifications may be considered:

-Extending the term of the mortgage in order to reduce the monthly payment amount.
+Extending the term of the mortgage to reduce the monthly payment amount.

 Reducing the interest rate to lower the monthly payment amount;

 Changing from an adjustable rate to a fixed rate interest loan to eliminate payment shock;